 The Colour Temperature and CRI of the ring light

 Many ring lights offer color adjustment.
 This may be with bi-color or RGB LEDs, or by attaching snap-on color filters or diffusers.
 However, are these of any use to you?

 In almost all your tape auditions you will want to use the “Daylight” or 5,400K setting on the ring light.

 Many LED ring lights will use white Daylight LEDs, and that’s useful because they will match the daylight coming in through your window.
 But if you require a warmer color temperature many lights provide snap-on orange filters.
 These will simulate the warm light of a tungsten bulb that has a color temperature of 3,200K.

 However, there may be one or two occasions when you might want to use “atmospheric lighting” to enhance your performance.
 Modern ring light will give you this flexibility, and if you think the effect is necessary then you will have it available to you.
 But most times stick with colder 5,400K Daylight.
 This closely matches the color of natural daylight, which is useful if you have daylight coming in through a window.

 The CRI value of the light is also something you should consider carefully before buying.

 CRI stands for Color Rendering Index and refers to how good the colors of your subject appear under that light.
 In your case, this all relates to how well your skin tones are represented.
-If the CRI value is close to 100 then you’re rocking and your skin tones will look true to life and vibrant.
-If the CRI is down at around 80 that’s just about passable.
+If the CRI value is close to one hundred then you’re rocking, and your skin tones will look true to life and vibrant.
+If the CRI is down at around eighty that’s just about passable.
 Ideally, look for a CRI value of about 90.
 Ideally, buy LED lights with a CRI of 95 or 97.

 Fluorescent tube Vs LED Ring Lights